Year of Publication

 Digital Object Identifier (DOI)

 This study was supported by the University of Kentucky by the Alice P Killpatrick Fellowship in Spring 2021 and the Buster Fellowship in Fall 2021 and Spring 2022.

 McFee, Kylie F. L., "ATTENTIONAL BIAS, INHIBITORY CONTROL, AND FOOD REINFORCEMENT AS MECHANISMS PROMOTING EATING BEHAVIOR AFTER EXERCISE" (2022).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 89.